miso-lims/walkthroughs/2-0-samples.md

 received:

 * Tissue
+* Curls
+* Slides
 * gDNA (untreated or whole genome amplified)
 * cDNA
 * whole RNA

-Depending on which Sample Class is chosen, more or less fields appear on the _Create Sample_ page.
+Depending on which Sample Class is chosen, more or fewer fields appear on the _Create Sample_ page.

 In this workshop, we will create six Samples with four different Identities in